Company

 Holding

-WHITECO OUTDOOR ADVERTISING, a division of Whiteco Industries, Inc., a Nebraska corporation, Plaintiff/Appellee, v.
-CITY OF TUCSON, an Arizona municipal corporation, Defendant/Appellant
+ELLER MEDIA COMPANY, a corporation, Plaintiff/Appellant, v.
+CITY OF TUCSON, an Arizona municipal corporation, Defendant/Appellee

 Date